Question

 Resume Experts • 10+ Years Experience

 The word "participate" describes involvement in activities, projects, or initiatives.
-While it shows you were present and engaged, it often comes across as passive and doesn't highlight your specific contributions or the value you brought to the situation.
+While it shows engagement, this word often comes across as passive and doesn't highlight your specific contributions or impact.

 Better Alternatives to Use Instead